 Have you found yourself drinking more during the pandemic?
 If the answer is "Cheers!," you're not alone.
 Adults across the country reported imbibing 14% more often in spring 2020 than the same time the previous year, according to a report in JAMA Network Open that focused on a survey of more than 1,500 people.

-It’s not just hand sanitizer and toilet paper that have been flying off the shelves — alcohol has been selling like crazy too.
+This is no surprise, considering that when hand sanitizer and toilet paper were flying off the shelves in March, so too was alcohol.
 As more people began sheltering in their homes to help curb the spread of the coronavirus, retail alcohol sales in the U.S. started to rise along with sales of cleaning products, TP, and food, showing just how important our drinking rituals are even (and maybe especially) in a crisis.

 But even before the pandemic started, alcohol-related deaths were already on the rise in the U.S., according to a report by the Centers for Disease Control and Prevention, which found that from 2006 to 2018, deaths from alcohol use increased by 43%.
 Researchers noted that though the rates each year were higher for men than women, the increases in the rates among women were more dramatic, especially for those living in rural areas.
 The National Institute on Alcohol Abuse and Alcoholism estimates that more than 88,000 people die from alcohol-related causes annually.

 Vicky Nguyen, NBC News consumer and investigative reporter, spoke to Kelly White, a mother of three whose office job was put on pause in March 2020.
 As a way to pass the time, she started drinking more than usual.
 White estimates that her alcohol intake doubled or tripled on some days.
 By July, unable to drink and suffering from nausea, she ended up in the hospital.
 Doctors told her she had alcohol-associated hepatitis and that her liver was scarred and dangerously swollen.
 “They just said, if you have one drink, you'll die," White explained.